wexample/python-prompt/.wex/ai/dev/style.md

 - Use Pydantic models for data validation following best practices
 - Define Config class for model customization
 - Use validator decorators for complex validations
+- Use `pydantic.ConfigDict` instead of class-based Config (required for Pydantic v2+)

 ### Error Handling
 - Use ErrorContext for error management